 Description:

 Germany: Anton Koberger, 1494.
 First edition.
 Very good condition.
 This work by Schedel [1440-1514] is an illustrated world history which is based on the Bible, which follows the story of human history related in the Bible and includes the histories of a number of important Western cities.
-Written in Latin by Hartmann Schedel it appeared in 1493.
+Written in German by Hartmann Schedel it appeared in 1493.
 It is a well documented incunabulum, one of the first to successfully combine illustrations and text.
-This epic history divides human history into seven ages.
+This epic history divides human history into 7 ages.
 Published and printed by Anton Koberger, the godfather of Albrecht Durer and the most successful German publisher of his day.
 The woodcut illustrations were made in the workshop of Michael Wolgemut [1434 - 1519], with an unpredcedented number of 1,809 illustrations.
 These woodblocks include views of cities and towns, battles, kings, and saints.
 Some images represent actual cities, and other images are purely imaginative.
-This print is of Papia (now Pavia) in Northern Italy.
-The image is a generic…
+This print describes Saint Elizabeth and includes an image of her in the act of… Read More

 by Schedel, Hartmann; Wolgemuth, Michel and Pleydenwurff, Wilhelm (ills)